pablo-clueless/sniffr/README.md

 the way you left it, and renders into a shadow root, so no CSS crosses in either direction.

-The panel is set in Fira Code, fetched from Google Fonts with `display=swap`.
-If your CSP blocks it, the fallback stack takes over and nothing else changes.

 Runnable examples live in `example/`: `react.html`, `vue.html` and `overlay.html`.
 Run `npm run build`, serve the repo root, and open one.